 DACS Payback has been going since 1999, and in the last 20 years it has paid out £55 million in royalties to visual artists.
 The main money earner here is from the Copyright Licencing Agency (CLA) which sells photocopying licences.
 So when someone in a school, university, public sector organisation or other type of business wants to photocopy pages from a book which features your work, as the creator of the work being photocopied, you are entitled to a royalty.
 Rather than ask the person to contact you every time they photocopy your work, the organisation pays an annual licence fee that covers the photocopying of copyright-protected works.
 The money is then split into royalty shares for different types of creators: authors, publishers and visual artists whose work has been featured in UK publications.

 So for a visual artist, you can claim your royalties through DACS Payback.
 Authors etc. can claim the same through their respective organisation.
 As you can imagine there is no way of knowing who copied what or how many times.
 Far too cumbersome and we don’t have time for that.
 So collecting organisations such as DACS collects all this money then divvies out the total between all those who apply.
-So our job is to annually completing and submitting a claim before the deadline, which is for 2020 is 24th February for books and magazine, and 17th April for number of publications and TV.
-They decide how much to give you based on a formula, i.e. how many books and how many illustrations and how many uses of that illustrations, also magazines etc. So you have to add up every illustration you have ever done.
-I have banged on before about having a full log of all your books and publications and is why I started all this with how to create a full log of all your books from scratch (Please click here to read article).
+So our job is to annually complete and submit a claim before the deadline, which is for 2020 is 24th February for books and magazine, and 17th April for the number of publications and TV.
+They decide how much to give you based on a formula, i.e. how many books and how many illustrations and how many uses of those illustrations, also magazines etc. So you have to add up every illustration you have ever done.
+I have banged on before about having a full register of all your books and publications and that is why I started all this with an article on how to Create an Asset Register, a Log of All Your Published Works, from Scratch.

-Once you login to your account star filling in your personal details, bank detail, tax status and VAT status by clicking on the associated links to the top left hand side of the page as shown in the screenshot below.
+Once you login to your account start filling in your personal details, bank details, tax status and VAT status by clicking on the associated links at the top left hand side of the page as shown in the screenshot opposite.

-Once that is all done and out of the way you can now move on to starting your claim by going into “Part 1” and click on the “View Claims” button as per screenshot below.
+Once that is all done and out of the way you can now move on to starting your claim by going into “Part 1” and clicking on the “View Claims” button as per the screenshot opposite.